 According to the South Dakota Landlord Tenant Act, the landlord can choose to raise the rent by any amount.

 If the landlord wants to increase the rent, he or she has to inform the tenant in writing at least 30 days in advance.
 After being informed of the rent increase, the tenant has to give the landlord a written notice to quit within 15 days if the tenant wants to terminates the rental agreement.
 In this case, tenancy shall terminate on the first day of next month.
-[SD 43-32-13]
+SDCL 43-32-13

 For a fixed term tenancy, the landlord isn't allowed to raise the rent until the tenancy expires.